On this page, you'll find all kinds of trusted resources, courses, books, guidance and tools to help you become a better

 Ever heard of a "10 bagger?"
 It was Peter Lynch who described a 10x return in such terms.

-Yet another classic investing book, Lynch was known for investing in high-growth companies such as retail store chains (before the internet began eating them alive).
+In this classic investing book "One Up on Wall Street", Lynch was known for investing in high-growth companies such as retail store chains (before the internet began eating them alive).

 Peter also was a proponent of "investing in what you know" as a way of improving your odds of getting market-beating returns.

 I love 10 baggers too!

 The Snowball: Warren Buffett and the Business of Life recounts the life and times of Warren Buffett.
 The legendary Omaha investor has never written a memoir, but now he has allowed one writer, Alice Schroeder, unprecedented access to explore directly with him and with those closest to him his work, opinions, struggles, triumphs, follies, and wisdom.
 The result is the personally revealing and complete biography of the man known everywhere as “The Oracle of Omaha.”

 Security Analysis is often referred to as the "bible of value investing."
 This is the master manifesto of capturing value from the stock market and was penned by the "Father of Value Investing" Mr. Benjamin Graham and David Dodd.
 Ben was Warren Buffett's mentor, boss, and instructor in Warren's early days of value investing.